Simple Sautéed Kale

 - Olive oil

-- Red pepper flakes – Optional to taste.
+- Red pepper flakes – Optional.

 - Garlic cloves